 Note: Expulsion may be considered and recommended by the Director of Student Services if a student is unsuccessful while placed in LC2.
-In such a case, the student shall be suspended out of school by the principal for up to ten (10) school days pending a due process hearing to be provided consistent with this Code of Conduct..
+In such a case, the student shall be out of school suspended by the principal pending a hearing before the Board of Education.